andreashlarsen/SAStutorials/README.md

 ## Please contribute
 The code is open souce and everyone are welcome to edit and contribute!
-We (the developer team) especially encourage tutorials with walk-through of analysis done on actual data.
+We (the developer team) especially encourage tutorials with walk-through of analysis on actual data.

 #### How to contribute?
 Level 1: Each tutorial has a feedback form, all feedback is valuble!